nicokleing/Curtin_Student/README.md

-# 🎢 AdventureWorld - Advanced Theme Park Simulator
+# Adventu## Documentation

+All technical documentation and context files are organized in the `contexto/` folder.

+See `contexto/README_CONTEXTO.md` for complete index of technical specifications, development progress, example configurations, and test files.
+Advanced Theme Park Simulator

 **Final Project - Fundamentals of Programming (FOP)**
 **Author:** Nicolás Klein - Curtin University